satishThakur/data-science/machine-learning/ml-intro/notes.md

 Cost function is $$J(w,b) = \frac{1}{2m} \sum\limits_{i = 0}^{m-1} (f_{w,b}(x^{(i)}) - y^{(i)})^2 \tag{1}$$

-Out goal - find value of w and x which minimizes cost function.
+Our goal - find value of w and x which minimizes cost function.

 ## Gradient Decent
 Gradient Decent is an algorithm to find parameters which minimizes the Cost Function.
 In other words for linear regression - Gradient Decent can be used to train the model (compute w and b) which provides us the hypothesis or the function to predict output variable.
 For "Cost Function" like ***Square Error*** with linear regression - Gradient Decent will always find global minima.
 If we use a different cost function - Gradient decent might find local minima (which means depending upon where we start we might get different result).
 The algorithm for Gradient Decent is as below:
 * Start with some arbitary values of w and b.
-* Keep changing values of w and b to minimumze cost function.
+* Keep changing values of w and b to minimimze cost function.

 In case of linear regression: